 What mostly bothered me about this exaggerated flak millennials constantly get for being spendthrifts is that we can manage our finances well when we put our minds to it.
 We just need a solid game plan which doesn’t compromise our social life or happiness, and a foreseeable goal to work towards.

-So on 30 December 2017, in a fit of indignant anger, I willingly embarked on a month-long immersive challenge that required me to eat economic rice (cai fan) everyday for every meal to prove that millennials can damn well save our money.
+So, in a fit of indignant anger, I willingly embarked on a month-long immersive challenge that required me to eat economic rice (cai fan) everyday for every meal to prove that millennials can damn well save our money.